DamirMakhmudov/offer/readme.md

 about
 =
+Frontend for modal dialog to manage offer.
 Data contents from model and view instances.
 External spreadsheet is using for store original data

 architecture
 =